Quafadas/dedav4s/raw_docs/ScalaVersions/scalaJS.md

 See the `LaminarViz.simpleEmbed` function, to get started.
 It returns a div, which you can put, anywhere you want in your app.
 Here it's just added where it's constructed for the sake of simplicity.

-The only constraint, is that it must have a well defined size and hieght.
+The only constraint, is that the div must have a well defined size and height.

 ```scala mdoc:js
 import com.raquo.laminar.api.L._